vinitkesh/doc_nkb_intro/SingleCycle.md

 It compares the contents of rs and rt to check if they are equal and uses the 16-bit immediate field to compute the target address of the branch relative to the current address.

-The datapath for beq instruction is as follows :-
+The datapath for beq instruction is as follows:-

 1. The instruction memory reads the PC and outputs the instruction.